Fugitive Warrant, also referred to as a Fugitive From Justice Warrant, is a special type of arrest warrant issued in one jurisdiction that authorizes

-If you or someone you know has an outstanding fugitive warrant, contact
+If you or someone you know has an outstanding Fugitive Warrant in Los Angeles

 criminal defense attorney to resolve your warrant.